Best places for brunch in Glasgow

 Singl-end

-Singl-end bakehouses in Garnethill and Merchant City serve up everything from fruits and grains to eggs many ways, 7 days a week.
-They also have a ‘for the bairns’ menu to keep the kids happy too!
-Visit Singl-end's website for the full menu.
+Singl-end run 2 bakehouses in Garnethill and the Merchant City.
+They serve up everything from fruits and grains to eggs in many ways.
+They also have a ‘for the bairns’ menu to keep the kids happy.
+Visit Singl-end to view the menu.

 Vega at Yotel

-Open to both residents and non-residents on Saturdays, get brunch with rooftop views at Vega at Yotel.
-On the first Saturday of every month is a disco-themed boozy brunch, including food, cocktails and disco entertainment from Glasgow duo Shaka Loves You.
-Check out their brunch menu at vegaglasgow.com.
+Get brunch with rooftop views at Vega at Yotel.
+This is open to both residents and non-residents.
+And on the first Saturday of every month is a disco-themed boozy brunch.
+Check out the menu at Vega Glasgow.

 The Spiritualist

-Enjoy a cocktail or gin & tonic with fresh pastries on arrival at The Spiritualist on Mitchell Street.
-And that's all before the main event of a brunch dish, alongside 3 glasses of prosecco or pints.
-Visit thespiritualistglasgow.com for details on the brunch which runs every weekend (12pm - 3pm).
+Enjoy a cocktail with fresh pastries when you arrive at The Spiritualist.
+And that's all before the main event of a brunch dish with prosecco or pints.
+Visit The Spiritualist.

 Bar + Block